 - You are now looking at the settings form where you can put in your API credentials and configure how Drupal Commerce should interact with PPA / PFL.
 The settings are the same with minor differences in the help text depending on which payment method you're using.
 Here's a brief description of what you need to configure:

 - Partner, Merchant login, Username, Password: these are the precise values you use to login to the PayPal Manager.
 The recommended best practice is to create a user account specifically for use by this module.
+The following characters cannot be used in the password: ampersand (&), equal sign (=), or number sign (#).
 Note that the Password field must be re-entered every time you edit this form.

 - Processing mode: this should match your PayPal Manager account status; you are strongly advised to run through the end-to-end integration in test mode before going live.